 - Group Leader

 - Member of School Ethics Committee

-Our group works on a range of projects including functional studies of two neurodevelopmental genes MCPH1 and CSMD1 in breast and ovarian cancer.
-We are also investigating drug resistance and cancer stem-like cells in ovarian cancer.
+Our group works on a range of projects including functional studies on two neurodevelopmental genes MCPH1 and CSMD1 in breast and ovarian cancer.

 Figure 1 Mutations in the MCPH1 gene cause microcephaly (A), premature chromosome condensation (B & C) and cancer.